-NB: It is the responsibility of the supplier to determine the level of conformity applicable to each product from the Radiocommunications (Compliance) Notice 2013.
+NB: It is the responsibility of the supplier to determine the level of conformity applicable to each product.
+From the Radiocommunications (Compliance) Notice 2013.
 Reference can also be made to Compliance standards for EMC and radio.

-Product compliance and certification
+Step 2 – Product compliance and certification

-It is likely that a test report or the manufacturer’s specifications will provide sufficient evidence to support a declaration of compliance.
+It is likely that a test report or the manufacturer’s specifications will provide enough evidence to support a declaration of compliance.
 It must be shown that the product conforms to a relevant standard, as mandated by Radio Spectrum Management (RSM).
 When considering getting RCM on this particular aspect, take into account the conformity related to level 3 products.
 In this instance, it is required that a test report from an accredited laboratory is submitted.
 This may include one obtainable from overseas.

-Compliance test reports
+Step 3 – Compliance test reports

 All test reports and/or evidence of conformity must be written in the English language.
 It is not required for the supplier to have possession of the original reports.
 A quality and clear copy of the original will be accepted.

-Supplier’s Declaration of Conformity
+Step 4 – Supplier’s Declaration of Conformity

 The process of getting RCM continues with the creation of a compliance folder.
 This is a collection of documents accumulated by the supplier.
 This supports the declaration of compliance.
 This folder, which may be presented in electronic or paper format, should contain the following:

-- Test report(s) or the submission of other documentary evidence of conformity
+Test report(s) or the submission of other documentary evidence of conformity

-- Signed Declaration of Conformity
+Signed Declaration of Conformity

-Responsible Supplier (RS) Number
+Step 6 – Responsible Supplier (RS) Number

-RCM logo and RCM labelling
+Step 7 – RCM logo and RCM labelling

 The completion procedure on how to get RCM ends with the labelling of the product.
 This action shows that the product is compliant with the determined standards.
-In the event that a product is being in a category which the levels of conformity 1, 2 and 3 are applied, the RCM compliance label should always be used.
+In the event that a product is being in a category which the levels of conformity 1, 2 and 3 are applied.
+The RCM compliance label should always be used.

-Specifications of the label size are that it should not be less than 3mm in height for the compliance mark and 1mm in height for the identity of the supplier.
+Specifications of the label size are that it should not be less than 3mm in height.
+For the compliance mark and 1mm in height for the identity of the supplier.

 A note for any supplier deciding on getting RCM is that every state in Australia and New Zealand has sanctioned electrical safety legislation.
 It is designed to ensure that sold or hired electrical equipment is electrically safe.
 The essential safety requirements for Australia and New Zealand are referenced in AS/NZS 3820.
 This is not a test standard and is dependent on compliance with specific product safety standards.
 It is mandatory that safety approval is obtained for the products listed in Appendix E of AS/NZS 4417.2.
 They must be marked to indicate compliance with regulations.

-For further details about other compliance markets including CE marking and FCC testing and further information on RCM EMC Testing please view the markets pull-down menu and select the market or region you require.
+For further details about other compliance markets including CE marking and FCC testing.
+And further information on RCM EMC Testing please view the markets pull-down menu and select the market or region you require.